nek7u/FeedMoe/README.md

   * Update context menus (right-click menus).
   * Changed hexadecimal colors specification in the Variables section.
 (RRGGBBAA to RRGGBB)
 ### Install & Activate the skin
-0. If you don't have Rainmeter installed, download and install the [Rainmeter](http://www.rainmeter.net/) application first.
+0. If you don't have [Rainmeter](http://www.rainmeter.net/) installed, download (beta release is recommended) and install the [Rainmeter](http://www.rainmeter.net/) application first.
 1. Double-click the downloaded FeedkMoe_xxxx.rmskin and [Install].
 2. Click the Rainmeter icon at the bottom-right of desktop.
 3. [Manage Rainmeter] window > [Skins] tab